When someone tells you to hook the bowstring he means that you place the bowstring in the first knuckle joint of your fingers of your draw hand.

 This way you get a good grip on the string and it won’t shoot forwards uncontrolled.
 You are the one who will decide when you let the bowstring go.

-To safe you some pain I highly recommend to use a finger tab or shooting glove right from the start.
+To save you some pain I highly recommend using a finger tab or shooting glove right from the start.

 Read more about finger tabs and other equipment in my article about protective archery gear.

 Please take a look at the picture below to see how the bowstring is hooked correctly:

 As you can see in the picture above, only three fingers hold the bowstring: the index finger, middle finger, and ring finger.